AswinPKumar01/Sudoku-Solver/README.md

 ## Author

 - Coded with ♥️ by [Aswin P Kumar](https://linktr.ee/aswinpkumar)

+## Acknowledgments

 - Thanks to various resources and tutorials on Sudoku that guided me at different stages of learning
-- A more updated version is coming soon
+- An updated version with GUI can be accessed [here](https://github.com/AswinPKumar01/Sudoku-Solver-with-GUI).